Thiagomn1/pass-safe/README.md

 ENCRYPTION_SECRET= Must be a 32 bit value
 ```

+## Running the Project

+1. In the root folder run `npm install`
-5. Run the project with `npm run dev`
+2. Start the project with `npm run dev`